Treaty of Mutual Cooperation and Security between the United States and Japan: Terms

 In Article 1, the treaty began by establishing that each country would seek to resolve any international disputes peacefully.
 The treaty also gave prominence to the United Nations in dealing with aggression.

 Article 2 generally called for greater collaboration between the two nations in terms of international relations and economics.
 At a summit meeting between U.S. President John F. Kennedy and Japanese Prime Minister Hayato Ikeda in June 1961, this clause was put into action with the formation of three cabinet level consultative committees - the United States–Japan Conference on Cultural and Educational Interchange (CULCON), the United States–Japan Committee on Scientific Cooperation, and the Joint United States–Japan Committee on Trade and Economic Affairs, all three of which are still in operation in some form.

+Article 3 commits both the US and Japan to maintain and develop their armed forces and resist attack.

 Article 4 suggests that the United States will consult with Japan in some manner on how it uses the U.S. troops based in Japan.

 Article 5 commits the United States to defend Japan if it is attacked by a third party.

-Article 6 explicitly grants the United States the right to base troops on Japanese soil, subject to a detailed "Administrative Agreement" negotiated separately.
+Article 6 explicitly grants the United States the right to base troops in Japan, subject to a detailed "Administrative Agreement" negotiated separately.

+Article 7 states that the treaty does not affect the US or Japan's rights and obligations under the Charter of the United Nations.

+Article 8 states that the treaty will be ratified by the US and Japan in accordance with their respective constitutional processes and will go into effect the date they are signed and exchanged in Tokyo.

+Article 9 states that the prior treaty signed in San Francisco in 1951 shall expire when the current treaty takes effect.

 Article 10 allows for the abrogation of the treaty, after an initial 10-year term, if either party gives one year's advance notice to the other of its wish to terminate the treaty.

 The agreed minutes to the treaty specified that the Japanese government would be consulted prior to major changes in United States force deployment in Japan or to the use of Japanese bases for combat operations other than to defend Japan itself.
 Also covered were the limits of both countries' jurisdictions over crimes committed in Japan by US military personnel.